 (b) Police officers are authorized to enforce this provision by directions to drivers, and in the event of apparent willful disobedience to this provision and refusal to comply with the direction of an officer in accordance with this section, the continued slow operation by a driver shall be a civil violation and is subject to traffic fine as enumerated in § 31-41.1-4.

 § 31-14-12 Speed limits on bridges and structures.

-(a) No person shall drive a vehicle over any bridge or other elevated structure constituting a part of a highway at a speed which is greater than the maximum speed which can be maintained with safety to the bridge or structure, when the structure is signposted as provided in this section.
+(a) No person shall drive a vehicle over any bridge or other elevated structure constituting a part of a highway at a speed that is greater than the maximum speed which can be maintained with safety to the bridge or structure when the structure is signposted as provided in this section.

 (c) Upon the trial of any person charged with a violation of this section, proof of the determination of the maximum speed by the commission and the existence of the signs shall constitute conclusive evidence of the maximum speed which can be maintained with safety to the bridge or structure.

 (d) Violations of this section are subject to traffic fines enumerated in § 31-41.1-4.

 If you have been issued a traffic citation for any of the above speed limit violations, an experienced and knowledgeable traffic violation attorney can help you avoid a costly traffic fine, insurance premium increases, and a suspended license.

 In 2015, Rhode Island traffic law added what is known as the Colin B. Foote Law.
 Rhode Island traffic courts and municipal courts now impose harsh penalties for drivers who commit multiple moving violations in a short period of time.
 If you have been charged with a Colin Foote citation, you need the best Rhode Island traffic violation lawyer to help avoid these penalties.
 This is the Colin B. Foote Law: